Tuesday, July 31, 2012

 Review

 While the 2000 X-Men film was the catalyst for a new wave of comic book movies, Sam Raimi continued the craze with his Spider-Man trilogy.
 Extremely faithful to the Marvel comic book series, the 2002 adaptation of SPIDER-MAN may seem like a great superhero movie to my standards.
 It's good but flawed.
 However, the film appealed to comic book fans and was sometimes heartwarming and funny.
 It does a great job of balancing between fun action and character growth.
 While Tobey Maguire was a good pick for Spider-Man, he didn't do a standout performance.
-Willem Dafoe did a terrific performance as the Green Goblin that chills viewers in their spines.
+Willem Dafoe delivers a terrific performance as the Green Goblin that sends shivers down your spine.
 The effects were dated, and this is a noticeable disadvantage for a movie that relies heavily on good-quality CGI and special effects.
 The score by Danny Elfman is spectacular and captures the film's mood.

 SPIDER-MAN was an action-packed, entertaining start of a trilogy and is worth adding to your collection.
 I look forward to seeing the reboot of The Amazing Spider-Man, which I will be reviewing and have high hopes for this film.